 2. Reading Music Improves Literacy Skills & Reasoning Skills

-While learning to play an instrument, you will also learn to read the sheet music.
-This helps to improve not only your musical reading abilities, but also your reading and comprehension skills overall.
+While learning to play an instrument, you will also learn to read sheet music.
+This helps to improve not only your musical reading abilities but also your reading and comprehension skills overall.
 Literacy improvement will help in every classroom at school!

 “Children exposed to a multi-year program of music tuition involving training in increasingly complex rhythmic, tonal, and practical skills display superior cognitive performance in reading skills compared with their non-musically trained peers” according to the journal Psychology of Music.

 So by exposing your children or yourself to music, you’re increasing their cognitive function and literacy skills – a huge benefit later in life.

 Learning and playing music is a high-level activity, which requires a lot of brain power.
 By working this muscle, you change the shape and makeup of the brain, which increases memory and cognitive skills.